sheardd/fsnd-linux-server-config/README.md

 6) Installed Apache2 and mod_wsgi

-7) Installed Postgresql and psycopg2, ensuring the remote connections were not allowed, and created postgresql user 'catalog' (because of postgresql's 'ident sameuser' configuration this involved creating a new catalog ubuntu user to match the database user).
+7) Installed Postgresql and psycopg2, ensuring the remote connections were not allowed, and created postgresql user 'catalog'.
+Because of postgresql's 'ident sameuser' configuration this involved creating a new catalog ubuntu user to match the database user.
+This user should be secure though, since password login is disabled and no key has been added for ubuntu user 'catalog'.
 The only permission 'catalog' was granted was permission to create databases.
 As the owner of any databases created, 'catalog' would automatically be able to perform required CRUD operations.

 8) Installed Git.